 I don't know how justified these price increases are, but they are present all over the world.
 This clearly tells us that it was not the stores that raised prices, but the manufacturers.
 Most likely due to the pandemic period in which the continuation of the production process involves additional costs.
 So, don't throw stones in stores, because this time they are not "guilty".
 At least not completely.

-I made a comparison for an identical model of Lenevo Thinkpad, between eMAG (Romania) si OTTO (Germany).
+I made a comparison for an identical model of Lenevo Thinkpad, between eMAG (Romania) and OTTO (Germany).
 On eMAG we have a price of 4.195 LEI (EUR 860), while OTTO sells it for EUR 979 (4.773 LEI).
 Model with identical characteristics.
 It is true that eMAG lists it as coffee reduced from 4.819 LEI, a price close to that of OTTO.

 If you are looking for a laptop for your child, first of all you need to consider a few points: